ayeshawaheed85/CLI-Simple-Calculator/README.md

-#Description

-    Simple CLI Calculator using TypeScript and Node.js This is a simple Command Line Interface (CLI) calculator application built using TypeScript and Node.js.
-It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division from the command line.

-#Features
+# Node.js Calculator

+This is a simple command-line calculator built with Node.js using the Inquirer library for user input.

+## Features

-    -Supports addition, subtraction, multiplication, and division.
+- Perform basic arithmetic operations: addition, subtraction, multiplication, and division.
-    -Simple and easy-to-use command line interface.
-    -Written in TypeScript for better code maintainability and type safety.
+- Handles division by zero gracefully.
+- Accepts user input for numbers and the desired operation.
+- Runs entirely in the terminal.

+## Requirements

+- Node.js installed on your machine.

+## Installation

+1. Clone this repository or download the files.
+2. Navigate to the directory containing the files.
+3. Install dependencies by running:
+    ```
+    npm install
+    ```

+## Usage

+To run the calculator, execute the following command in your terminal: